Yavapai: 20th century

+Culture

+Cuisine

-Before being confined to reservations, the Yavapai were mainly hunter-gatherers, following an annual round, migrating to different areas to follow the ripening of different edible plants and movement of game.
-Some tribes supplemented this diet with small-scale cultivation of the "three sisters" – maize, squash, and beans – in fertile streambeds.
-In particular, the Ɖo:lkabaya, who lived in lands that were less supportive of food gathering, turned to agriculture more than other Yavapai.
+Before being confined to reservations, the Yavapai were mainly hunter-gatherers, following an annual migration to different areas to follow the ripening of different edible plants and movement of game animals.
+Some communities supplemented this diet with small-scale cultivation of the "three sisters" (maize, squash, and beans) in fertile streambeds.
+In particular, the Tolkepaya, who lived in lands that were less supportive of food gathering, turned to agriculture more than other Yavapai.
 They had to work to cultivate crops, as their land was also less supportive of agriculture.
-In turn, Ɖo:lkabaya often traded items such as animal skins, baskets, and agave to Quechan groups for food.
+In turn, Tolkepaya often traded items such as animal skins, baskets, and agave to Quechan groups for food.

 The main plant foods gathered were walnuts, saguaro fruits, juniper berries, acorns, sunflower seeds, manzanita berries and apples, hackberries, the bulbs of the Quamash, and the greens of the Lamb's quarters, Scrophularia, and Lupinus plants.
 Agave was the most crucial harvest, as it was the only plant food available from late fall through early spring.
 The hearts of the plant were roasted in stone-lined pits, and could be stored for later use.
 Primary animals hunted were deer, rabbit, jackrabbit, quail, and woodrat.
 Fish and water-borne birds were eschewed by most Yavapai groups.
 Some groups of Tolkepaya began eating fish after contact with their Quechan neighbors.

 Dances

-The early Yavapai practiced traditional dances such as the Mountain Spirit Dance, War Dances, Victory Dances and Social Dances.
+The Yavapai practiced traditional dances such as the Mountain Spirit Dance, War Dances, Victory Dances and Social Dances.
 The Mountain Spirit dance was a masked dance, which was used for guidance or healing of a sick person.
-The masked dancers represented Mountain Spirits, who were believed by Yavapai to dwell in Four Peaks, McDowell Mountains, Red Mountain (near Fort McDowell), Mingus Mountain-(Black Hills) near Camp Verde, and Granite Mountain near present-day Prescott.
-The Yavapai also believe that the Mountain Spirits dwelled in the caves of Montezuma Castle and Montezuma Well in the Verde Valley.
+The masked dancers represented Mountain Spirits, who dwell in Four Peaks, McDowell Mountains, Red Mountain (near Fort McDowell), Mingus Mountain-(Black Hills) near Camp Verde, and Granite Mountain near present-day Prescott.
+The Mountain Spirits also dwell in the caves of Montezuma Castle and Montezuma Well in the Verde Valley.

-The modern Yavapai take part in several dances and singing, such as the Apache Sunrise Dance and the Bird Singing and Dancing of the Mojave people.
+Yavapai also participate in dances and singing shared with neighboring tribes such as the Apache Sunrise Dance and the Bird Singing and Dancing of the Mojave people.